 For more information visit King County’s Waste Prevention page.

 From December through February, yard waste is collected every other week in the City of Redmond.
-View the collection schedule.
+Check back in December 2015 for the winter collection schedule.

 Back to top